App Review Notes Are Unclear: Rewrite Them So Reviewers Stop Asking

 1. After signing out, sign up with any new email.

-2. Try to access "AI Photo Editor" — paywall appears.
+2. Try to open "AI Photo Editor" — the paywall appears.

 3. Use sandbox account apple-iap-sandbox@yourdomain.com to test purchase.